• Nepal Trekking Planner

 Maximum Altitude.

 You have to make sure that the maximum altitude of your trek is lower than the maximum altitude of the cover.
 Almost all companies offer hiking or trekking cover but aren’t always happy about altitude.
-In Everest region, for instance, you should look for cover up to at least 6,000m, and for other trekking regions in Nepal, cover should be minimum 5,000 meter, but check your specific route and destination to be sure.
+In Everest Region, for instance, you should look for cover up to at least 6,000m, and for other trekking regions in Nepal, cover should be minimum 5,000 meter, but check your specific route and destination to be sure.

 Identified Route.